WHITELOTUS0/ai-news-article-summarizer/README.md

 In today's fast-paced world, it's essential to stay updated with the latest news and information.
 However, going through multiple news articles can be time-consuming.
 To help you save time and get a quick overview of the important points, I developed a News Articles Summarizer application using **ChatGPT** and **LangChain**.

-The Summarizer also provides summaries in different languages, French being our exemplary case.
+The Summarizer also provides summaries in different languages, French being an exemplary case.
 This showcases the potential of the tool to cater to a diverse, global audience.

 ## Instructions